quo/iptsd/README.md

-# :warning: Experimental iptsd fork :warning:
+# Deprecated iptsd fork

 This is a fork of the libqzed branch of iptsd, with the following changes:
 - Added support for SP7+ (requires [ithc driver](https://github.com/quo/ithc-linux)).
 - Added support for Surface Pen on SP7/SP7+.

-These changes are still experimental.
-Please report any issues you encounter.
+The changes in this fork have been merged into [upstream iptsd](https://github.com/linux-surface/iptsd).
+Future development will take place there.

 ---